Listen to the audio version of this article (generated by AI).

 Key Points

-- South Korea’s SK Hynix is readying an early July IPO on the Nasdaq stock exchange and hopes to capitalize on investors’ ravenous appetite for AI-related stocks.
+- South Korea’s SK Hynix is set for its U.S. IPO on the Nasdaq stock exchange on July 10 and hopes to capitalize on investors’ ravenous appetite for AI-related stocks.

 - The chipmaker is already the most highly valued company on the South Korean exchange, but the U.S. listing could push its price up even higher.